Shoes01/crying-suns-like/NOTES.md

     100% - no soldiers lost
     50% - 99% - one soldier lost
     0-49% - two soldiers lost

+## NOTE
+ICONS, CARDS, ENCOUNTERS and MISSIONS should all be stored in singleton dictionaries.
+ICONS[card][property] will be how I access the information.

+_Eventually_, Missions will be more complicated and will be turned into proper objects. \\make them into scenes
+    One mission (Small UFO) can have a specific "room" be one of multipler encounters.
+After that, Encounters could be generalized a bit too.
+    One encounter could have a card changed here or there based on player actions/preparations.

 # MVP-3 BASIC CAMPAIGN PROGRESS -- Choose one mission, or another.
 Give the player choice in which mission to take.